All posts by A Scotsman in Suburbia

 Exploring Global Whisky: A Personal Advent Calendar Journey

 My lovely wife bought me a whisky/whiskey advent calendar.
-Whisky/eys off the world.
+Whisky/eys of the world.
 Yes, whisky is produced in other countries besides Scotland.
 Ireland, Japan, Canada and the USA all produce decent whiskey.
 Thailand also produces something that they call whiskey.
 My step-son and his partner brought me some back, the less said about it the better.

 I should note before I start that I am in no way a whisky expert.
 I am just someone who enjoys a dram.